syahrizaldev/webdev-resources/contributing.md

 ## Updating Your Pull Request

 Making a pull request to adhere to the standards above can be difficult.
-If the maintainers notice anything that we would like changed due to spelling errors or because your pull request did not match the guidelines, we will ask you to edit your pull request before we merge it.
+If the maintainers notice anything that we would like changed due to merge conflicts, spelling errors, or because your pull request did not match the guidelines, we will ask you to edit your pull request before we merge it.